-Catherine Marshall is awestruck as Japan’s famed cherry trees go into blossom.
+Catherine Marshall is awestruck as Japan’s famed cherry trees burst into blossom.

 Everywhere you look, there are cherry blossoms: they’re shaped from tiny mounds of glutinous rice and paper-thin daikon and sealed inside a bento box.
 They’re painted onto silk kimono, their pale petals set apart from the vivid reds and oranges and golds of the undercoat.
 They’re imprinted onto the 100 yen coin.
 They are secreted away on that most quotidian of devices, the iPhone, among the floral emoticons on its emoji keyboard; it’s easy to find it among the tulips and rosebuds and sunflowers, for each of its five petals sports a telltale notch at its apex.